 - 8. Tap the Show Value Label slider to display the column values. - 9.
-Click the lcons drop-down and check the boxes of the columns with icons that will be assigned for this particular column.
+Click the Icons drop-down and check the boxes of the columns with icons that will be assigned for this column.

 - 10. Tap the Word Wrap slider to wrap the text of the column values. - 11.
-You can also opt to group columns in the Table visualization.
+You can also opt to group columns in the Table visualization. - 12.
+Click the Save icon on the toolbar.